altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-3/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex3-virtual-platforms.md

 ### Use Cases Supported by the Agilex™ 3 E-Series Universal Virtual Platform

 The following sections explain some basic use cases using the **Agilex™ 3 C-Series Universal** virtual platform.
-The features and use cases supported by the Agilex™ 5 Universal Virtual platform described in  **Agilex™ 5 Universal Virtual Platform Use Cases** section in the **HPS Simics Linux Baseline Tutorial Example Design User Guide: Agilex™ 5 Virtual Platform** page also are supported by this virtual platform, so you can refer to those instructions to exercise them.
+The features and use cases supported by the Agilex™ 5 Universal Virtual platform described in  **Agilex™ 5 Universal Virtual Platform Use Cases** section in the **HPS Simics Linux Baseline Tutorial Example Design User Guide: Agilex™ 5 Virtual Platform** page are also supported by this virtual platform, so you can refer to those instructions to exercise them.

 The preconditions required to execute them are listed in the following section:

 #### Simulation Setup

-Consider that the Intel Simics Simulator for Altera® FPGAs Simulator has been installed on a Linux System and the output binaries generated from [Build Instructions HPS Baseline System Example Design 2.0](#build-instructions-hps-baseline-system-example-design-20) section are already available.
+Consider that the Intel Simics Simulator for Altera® FPGAs Simulator has been installed on a Linux System and the output binaries generated from [Build Instructions For HPS Baseline System Example Design](#build-instructions-for-hps-baseline-system-example-design) section are already available.

 1. Create a project directory under the Intel Simics Simulator installation directory (Assuming it is **SimicsInstallDir**):